 You don’t have to settle for gaps in your smile.
-At Bethea Family Dentistry, we proudly offer modern full and partial dentures to get you back to enjoying the benefits of a complete, fully functioning smile.
+At Bethea Family Dentistry, we proudly offer modern full and partial dentures near you to get you back to enjoying the benefits of a complete, fully functioning smile.
 Ready to eat, talk, and smile with ease?
 Please contact our office to schedule your consultation!Contact Us

 Types of Dentures

 If you are missing all of your teeth on your upper or lower arch, we can create a custom-fitted, comfortable denture to replace your teeth.
 They have a realistic-looking, gum-colored base with replacement teeth that look and feel natural!

 They aren’t just for total tooth replacement, we can also fill in the gaps with a partial denture if you aren’t missing all of your teeth.
 Partial dentures have a clasp that attaches to existing teeth for additional support.

 What is the dentures process like?

 We take impressions of your gum line and any existing teeth.
 Then, we’ll use our smile preview software to digitally create your new smile—you can even choose what shade you want your new teeth to be.
 Once we have an idea and 3D model of your future smile, we’ll send the impressions and our imaging to an off-site lab.
 There, they’ll create your custom-fitted dentures and send them back to our office when they’re complete.
 When we receive them, we will call you in for an appointment and show you how to adhere them into place.
 We’ll also make sure that they’re a good fit and that you don’t have any issues.